florale/rscentheme/README.md

 # Usage
 `rscentheme` currently offers **5** themes in Dark mode:

-- `rose` inspired by Rose of No Man's Land by Byredo.
+- `rose` inspired by Rose of No Man's Land Byredo.
-- `mountainwater` inspired by Silver Mountain Water by Creed.
+- `mountainwater` inspired by Silver Mountain Water Creed.
-- `woodsea` inspired by Wood Sage and Sea Salt by Jo Malone.
+- `woodsea` inspired by Wood Sage and Sea Salt Jo Malone.
-- `br540` inspired by Baccarat Rouge 540 by Maison Francis Kurkdjian.
+- `br540` inspired by Baccarat Rouge 540 Maison Francis Kurkdjian.
-- `iris` inspired by Iris Malikhân by Maison Crivelli.
+- `iris` inspired by Iris Malikhân Maison Crivelli.

-And **2** themes in Light mode:
+And **3** themes in Light mode:

-- `blanche` inspired by Blanche by Byredo.
+- `blanche` inspired by Blanche Byredo.
-- `pluriel` inspired by Feminin and Masculin Pluriel by Maison Francis Kurkdjian.
+- `pluriel` inspired by Feminin and Masculin Pluriel Maison Francis Kurkdjian.
+- `delina` inspired by Delina Parfums de Marly.

 You can install all themes using the following code